Anchor-Protocol/anchor-earn/README.md

 ```ts
 const account = new Account();
 ```
-> **NOTE** It is crucial to store or write your account information before doing any interactions with the SDK.
+> **NOTE** It is crucial to store or write down your account information before doing any interactions with the SDK.
 A user can have access to this info by printing the account.
 ```ts
 console.log(account.toData());
 ```